Parking ─ Street parking

 First, you should research if your request falls under the jurisdiction of the Port of San Francisco.
 For your convenience, these drawings show streets for which a Port application is required.
 If you cannot find a specific street, you may likely need to apply through SFMTA by calling 311.

-Follow the instructions on pages one and two of this form: Temporary Sign Application for Construction.
+Follow the instructions at the SFMTA online portal: Temporary Sign Application for Construction.
 You are strongly encouraged to physically verify the location and submit photographs.

 Submit your application (PDF) to: firstname.lastname@example.org or FAX: 415-274-0578.
 Only Port authorized signs are permitted.
 Violators will be cited, which may result in potential delays to construction.